 Contact an online doctor to find out more about medications, treatments, and recovery.
 Our online doctors at DrHouse are available around-the-clock during the day, in the evenings, and on weekends, and they can issue rapid medical care and prescriptions.
 Additionally, they can offer advice on how to recover and how to avoid symptoms getting worse.

 Pain from both disc and muscle can be distressing, however, there are some differences between them.

-Whether you are experiencing pain from your lower back or you may have a slipped disc it is important for you to seek medical help if your pain is too much to handle or can’t get along with normal everyday duties.
+Whether you are experiencing pain in your lower back or you may have a slipped disc it is important for you to seek medical help if your pain is too much to handle or you can’t get along with normal everyday duties.

 - Ann Pietrangelo (2019).
 Herniated Disc Surgery: What to Expect.
 Healthline.
 Available from: https://www.healthline.com/health/bone-health/herniated-disk-surgery

 - Marco Funiciello (2019).
 Should I Use Ice or Heat for My Lower Back Pain?
 SPINE-health.
 Available from: https://www.spine-health.com/blog/should-i-use-ice-or-heat-my-lower-back-pain